buildpacks/rfcs/text/0000-landing-page.md

 [unresolved-questions]: #unresolved-questions

 - Should this include some sort of roadmap?
 This would ideally give people a sense of where they can start to chip in
-- Should we host our WG meetings out of the CNCF calendar so they're more publicall discoverable?
-Who moderates the zoom?
+- Should we host our WG meetings out of the CNCF calendar so they're more publicly discoverable?
+Who moderates the Zoom?